 - Successful completion of the activities in this resource should be accompanied by practical demonstrations and supervised practice with an appropriately experienced clinician

-- Setting up and managing a subcutaneous infusion device is a skill that may lapse if not practised regularly, and maintaining competency can be difficult for practitioners who have variable exposure to the device and its use
+- Setting up and managing an infusion device is a skill that may lapse if not practised regularly; maintaining competency can be difficult for practitioners who have variable exposure to the device and its use

 The aim of this learning package is to assist the clinician to develop knowledge and skills of the basic principles of care for people with subcutaneous infusion devices in palliative care settings.
 This package is designed to provide self-directed learning; completion does not provide formal accreditation.
 Supervised practice with appropriately trained staff managing the device used by your service is recommended

 The information contained in this package has been compiled by the Centre for Palliative Care Research and Education (CPCRE) and Palliative Care Australia (PCA) for educational and information purposes only.

 It is intended to assist healthcare professionals in developing their knowledge of key principles concerning the use of subcutaneous infusion devices in palliative care.

 While CPCRE and PCA have taken particular care in compiling this package, errors may occur.
 Therefore, CPCRE and PCA give no warranty as to its accuracy or completeness.

 The package is not intended to replace or constitute medical advice and should not be construed as specific instructions for the delivery of medical treatment or care or the use of any particular device for providing a subcutaneous infusion.
 It is not a substitute for independent professional medical advice and should not be relied upon to solve issues that may arise in individual cases.

 CPCRE and PCA do not accept liability for any direct, incidental or consequential loss or damage arising from the use of or reliance upon the information contained in this package.